TechSavage2/gablib/README.md

 API package for scripting/programming Mastodon nodes where OAuth for custom apps has been disabled on the server.

+**⚠️ NOTE: The API is currently _not stable_ and in ALPHA.
+Changes may and will happen.
+Use it as a tech preview.
+Avoid use for production as of now.**

 This package will allow you to build apps by logging in programmatically via the regular "human" auth/sign_in page and extract tokens for operations that requires authentication.